This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Dubrovnik, Croatia

-Spend a few days in the Croatian city of Dubrovnik for some of the best winter sight-seeing in Europe.
-Though there are rainy days during the winter, the weather tends to be mild and more often sunny rather than not.
+Spend a few days in the Croatian city of Dubrovnik for some of the best winter sightseeing in Europe.
+Though there are rainy days during the winter, the weather tends to be mild and more often sunny than not.

 Walk along the old city walls for amazing views of all the orange roofs in the city and the Adriatic Sea.
-The city walls of Dubrovnik are a UNESCO World Heritage Site and have been considered to be among the best fortification systems of the Middle Ages.
+The city walls of Dubrovnik are a UNESCO World Heritage Site and are considered to be among the best fortification systems of the Middle Ages.

 Be sure to check out Fort Lovrenjac, a fort located just outside the western walls of the city of Dubrovnik.
 Famous for resisting Venetian rule, the fort was built and rebuilt over time, playing a crucial role in Dubrovnik’s line of defence.

-The city is easily reached by plane or as a stop on a road trip of Croatia.
-Dubrovnik is full of history, and things to do, making it the perfect place to visit in January (or indeed any winter month!).
+The city is easily reached by plane or as a stop on a road trip in Croatia.
+Dubrovnik is full of history and things to do, making it the perfect place to visit in January, or indeed any winter month!

 Estepona, Spain